Edvaldo26cs/Jupyter/README.md

 ---

+### 🇵🇹 Dificuldades encontradas (em português):

+1. The notebook stopped opening the Anaconda program, so it had to be reinstalled in order to use it.
+2. The code is not that complicated, but as time was short, we learned how to perform the tests with chatgpt.
+3. Unlike Cypress, it is not difficult to use.

+---

+### 🇬🇧 Test Steps (in English):

 > ✅ These steps simulate a real-world automation testing flow using open-source tools.
 Great for showcasing technical and QA skills!